MLHale/nebraska-gencyber-modules/containers/README.md

 ```

 Back in the previous ```Powershell```:
-Start up the container with this command
+Start up the application with this command

 ```bash
 docker-compose up